aiidateam/aiida-core/docs/source/intro/get_started.rst

     For more ways to install AiiDA :ref:`Check the advanced installation section <intro:install>`.

-    For more detailed instructions on configuring AiiDA, :ref:`see the how-to <how-to:installation:configure>`
+    For more detailed instructions on configuring AiiDA, :ref:`see the configuration how-to <how-to:installation:configure>`.

 Next Steps
 ==========

-Try out the ::ref:`Basic Tutorial <tutorial:basic>`, or check if your use case is one of the following:
+Try out the :ref:`Basic Tutorial <tutorial:basic>`, or check if your use case is one of the following:

 .. div:: dropdown-group